ibmresilient/resilient-community-apps/fn_salesforce/README.md

 ![screenshot: custom-layouts ](./doc/screenshots/custom-layouts.png)

 The Salesforce platform is highly customizable.
-If custom fields are created used in your Salesforce cases, corresponding custom fields can be created in SOAR and you can drag them onto the Salesforce tab layout.
-Custom fields can be updated by the poller in SOAR by creating the
+If custom fields are created and used in Salesforce cases, corresponding custom fields can be created in SOAR and you can drag them onto the Salesforce tab layout.

 ### Poller Considerations
 The poller is just one way to escalate Salesforce cases to SOAR cases.
 It's also possible to send Salesforce information to a SIEM, such as IBM QRadar, which would then correlate cases into Offenses.
 With the QRadar Plugin for SOAR, offenses can then be escalated to SOAR cases.
 As long as the Salesforce Case ID is preserved in the custom case field `salesforce_case_id`, then all the remaining details about the case synchronize to the SOAR case.
 In the case of the QRadar Plugin for SOAR, you would modify the escalation templates to reference this custom field with the Salesforce Case ID.